LTU International

 LTU International Airways, usually shortened to LTU and legally incorporated as LTU Lufttransport-Unternehmen GmbH, was a German leisure airline headquartered in Düsseldorf.
-It operated medium and long-haul routes and maintained hubs in Düsseldorf, Munich and Berlin-Tegel.
+It operated medium and long-haul routes and maintained hubs in Düsseldorf, Munich and at Tegel Airport in Berlin.
 LTU was acquired by Air Berlin in 2007.
 Use of the LTU brand ceased in 2009, and LTU itself was dissolved by April 2011.

 History

 Early years

 LTU was established in May 1955 as Lufttransport Union and started operations in Frankfurt.
-It adopted its present name in 1956 when it operated charter flights.
+In 1956 it began operating charter flights.
 The initials LTU stand for the German phrase LuftTransport-Unternehmen which translates to "air transport enterprise".
 LTU had been headquartered in Düsseldorf since 1961.
-Over the years, LTU rose to become one of the biggest and most renowned German leisure time airlines and operated worldwide charter flights from many German airports, but mainly from its traditional main hub at Düsseldorf.
+Over the years, LTU became one of the biggest and most renowned German leisure airlines and operated worldwide charter flights from many German airports, but mainly from its traditional main hub at Düsseldorf.

-In 1983, a new subsidiary based in Munich called LTS was founded, which had a similar livery, but with blue instead of red.
-It was rebranded as LTU Süd in 1987 and got a new livery closer to the familiar red LTU livery.
+In 1983, a new subsidiary based in Munich called LTS was founded, which had a similar livery, using blue instead of red.
+It was rebranded LTU Süd in 1987 and got a new livery closer to LTU's red livery.
 In 1998 LTU Süd was dissolved and completely incorporated into LTU.
 LTU also operated sister companies in Spain (LTE, 1987 - 2001) and Austria (LTU Austria, 2004 - 2008).
-Their traditional red and white livery barely changed over the years, thus becoming a recognizable trademark in the German charter flight business.
+Its traditional red and white livery barely changed over the years, becoming a recognizable trademark in the German charter flight business.

-Also in 1983, LTU was featured in the music video for the Wham! song Club Tropicana featuring George Michael and Andrew Ridgeley as air crew members on holiday in Ibiza.
+LTU was featured in the 1983 music video for the Wham! song Club Tropicana featuring George Michael and Andrew Ridgeley as air crew members on holiday in Ibiza.
+In 1989, a 34% share was purchased by WestLB.

-In 1991, LTU acquired overall four new McDonnell Douglas MD-11 as the first and sole German passenger operator.
+In 1991, LTU acquired four new McDonnell Douglas MD-11 becoming the first and only German passenger operator.
 They handed them over to Swissair in 1998.

-The airline was owned by March 2007 by Intro Verwaltungsgesellschaft (55%) and Marbach Beteiligung und Consulting (45%) and had 2,892 employees before the Air Berlin merger.
+By March 2007 the airline's owners were Intro Verwaltungsgesellschaft (55%) and Marbach Beteiligung und Consulting (45%) and had 2,892 employees.